achernya/iap-6.828-website/lab/drafts/lab3.md

 > [00001000] free env 00001000
 > ```

-**This completes the lab.** Make sure you pass all of the make grade tests and don't forget to write up your answers to the questions and a description of your challenge exercise solution in `answers-lab3.txt`.
+**This completes the lab.** Make sure you pass all of the `make grade` tests and don't forget to write up your answers to the questions in `answers-lab3.txt`.
 Commit your changes and type make handin in the `lab` directory to submit your work.

 Before handing in, use `git status` and `git diff` to examine your changes and don't forget to `git add answers-lab3.txt`.
 When you're ready, commit